shadesframework/synthetic/README.md

 The configuration for this example is realized in the resources folder as files order.synth, customer.synth and product.synth

-you can build the maven project and run it as
+you can build the maven project and run it as follows (with -examples switch)

 ```
-java -jar ./target/shadesdata-0.0.1-SNAPSHOT.jar
+java -jar ./target/shadesdata-0.0.1-SNAPSHOT.jar -examples
 2022-03-01 07:53:37 [com.shadesframework.shadesdata.Synthetic.generate:45] INFO data set (product) generated and stored
 2022-03-01 07:53:37 [com.shadesframework.shadesdata.Synthetic.generate:45] INFO data set (customer) generated and stored
 2022-03-01 07:53:37 [com.shadesframework.shadesdata.Synthetic.generate:45] INFO data set (order) generated and stored